COVID-19 Travel Advisory

 Failure to pay the fixed penalty may result, on summary conviction, to a fine of TTD$5,000 and a term of imprisonment of three days.

 Are the number of positive cases in Tobago high?

-Tobago has had relatively low numbers since the start of the pandemic; there is currently one (1) active case on island and two deaths.
-No new cases have been reported since November 1.
-(Updated on November 9, 2020)
+Tobago has had relatively low numbers since the start of the pandemic; there are currently nine (9) active case on island and two deaths.
+(Updated on January 13, 2021)